 7. Map and compass

 10. Trail food

-Every good Boy Scout’s girlfriend should know there are ten essentials things necessary to survive a Boy Scout.
+Every good Boy Scout’s girlfriend should know there are ten essential things necessary to survive a Boy Scout.

 If you don’t have this, turn back now.
 The beauty of the Boy Scout organization is that it teaches young men to have an absolute appreciation and hunger for learning.
 There are over 100 skills a Boy Scout can potentially earn a badge for.
 The inherent downfall-a mixture of mass accumulation of random knowledge and the desire to pass down these treasure troves of information.
 Learning to “whip rope” was never something I aimed to cross off my bucket list, I guess I can now.

-Learning to say “what the fuck are you doing with PVC pipe, baking soda and super glue“ with love is a delicate skill to possess.
-Teaching a child that anything is possible seems so inspiring, until that child is twenty-seven and is prepping for a real rocket launch just outside you house.
+Learning to say “what the fuck are you doing with PVC pipe, baking soda, and super glue", with love, is a delicate skill to possess.
+Teaching a child that anything is possible seems so inspiring, until that child is twenty-seven and prepping for a real rocket launch just outside your house.

 3. A “Moms Love Me” T-shirt